gwcoffey/gwcoffey.com/content/archive/listapp/best-new-features-of-the-iphone-6s/index.md

 ---
-title: BEST NEW FEATURES OF THE IPHONE 6S
+title: Best New Features of the iPhone 6S
 date: '2015-10-26T01:14:50+00:00'
 archive: listapp
 weblog: false